SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Returns a list of all triggers available for this controller function.
 A button class might return ["Push"], beacause only this single functionality is provided, whereas a dial function might return ["Increase", "Decrease"].

 #### *Hotkeys[trigger :: String := false, asText :: Boolean := false]*
-Returns all the hotkeys for all triggers handled by this controller function.
+Returns all the hotkeys for the triggers handled by this controller function.
 Depending on the first argument, this might be a map for all triggers or the result for one specific trigger.
 The second argument determines, what is returned for a specific trigger, either directly or as part of the map.
-When *asText* is not supplied or false, a list of all hotkeys is returned.
+When *asText* has not been supplied or is *false*, a list of all hotkeys is returned.
 If supplied and *true*, one single string representation is returned, where all the hotkeys are delimited by " | ", for example "<^<!F1 | Joy2".

 #### *Actions[trigger :: String := false, asText :: Boolean := false]*
 Similar to the *Hotkeys* property, this property returns the defined actions.
 The textual representation of an action looks like a script fragment, like "startSimulator(Assetto Corsa Competizione)", whereas the non-text representation is a callable function object.